robinoffzewood/aubepine/README.md

 - Manage availabilities for multiple persons
 - Ensure no person is on-call for consecutive days or events
 - Add subcontractors to fill gaps in the calendar
+- If some days are already allocated for on-call (with '1' in the cell), takes it into account.

 ## Installation